Finder makes money from featured partners, but editorial opinions are our own.

 Instant buy

-If it's your first time buying Cardano this will be the fastest method – but also the least cost-effective.
+If it's your first time buying Cardano, this will be the fastest method – but also the least cost-effective.

-You'll usually find the instant buy section under a "Buy now" heading on the platform you've chosen.
+The instant buy section is usually located under a "Buy now" heading on the platform you've chosen.

-It should feature a simple interface that lets you enter the amount of Cardano you want to buy, or Canadian dollars you want to spend.
+It should feature a simple interface that lets you enter the amount of Cardano you want to buy or Canadian dollars you want to spend.

 This is usually the only option available for credit or debit card purchases, but you may also be able to make an instant buy if you've pre-funded your account with a bank transfer.